Jump to navigation

 Providing trauma healing, emergency housing, supplies and food packages to people in need.

 Provide housing, education, trauma support and employment training—all year long.

 Uprooted is a Work and Learn Tour for Alberta & Saskatchewan Young Adults.

-Building wells, dams and irrigation systems, bringing clean water to communities
+Building irrigation systems, wells and piped water systems, bringing clean water to communities

 Supporting refugee sponsorship across Canada